busayyyo/personal-blog/content/posts/moving-on-after-a-big-gigantic-colossal-fuck-up-😩-🤦‍♀️.md

 So in the aftermath of my big mess, I've been collecting stories.
 From books, the internet, people close to me, trying to gather as many stories of fuck-ups as I can.
 Some don't rate as high as my big fuck-up, others make mine look like a joke.

-But in reading all these stories, I've begun to feel the fabric of my dignity begin to mend.
+In reading all these stories, I've begun to feel the fabric of my dignity begin to mend.
 I made a terrible lapse in judgment, one for which I'm terribly sorry.

- I fucked up.
-But fucking up is a human condition, I'm reading.
+ I fucked up, but fucking up is a human condition, I'm reading.